 How to Install & Use WordPress Locally with XAMPP

 WordPress is arguably the most flexible Content Management System (CMS) available.
 However, making changes to your site isn’t always a sure thing.
-In fact, changes to your website’s themes, plugins, or code can wreak havoc if not implemented properly.
+In fact, modifications to your website’s theme, plugins, or code can wreak havoc if not implemented properly.

-Fortunately, it’s possible to test out changes before making them on your live site.
-This can be achieved with a local installation of WordPress, along with the help of a tool such as XAMPP.
+Fortunately, it’s possible to test out changes before making them permanent on your live site.
+You achieve this with a local installation of WordPress, along with the help of a tool such as XAMPP.

-In this article, we’ll introduce XAMPP and its various uses.
-We’ll then show you how to install it on your computer (both PC and Mac) and configure it properly with WordPress to create a local site.
-Finally, we’ll touch on ways you can use the local installation most effectively.
+In this article, we’ll introduce XAMPP and its various uses in WordPress.
+We’ll then show you how to install it on your computer (both for PC and Mac) and configure it properly with WordPress to create a local site.
+Finally, we’ll touch on some ways you can use your local installation effectively.
 Let’s get started!

 What Is XAMPP?